 HMAS Ovens at the WA Maritime Museum

 The 89-metre long HMAS Ovens vessel is an authentic Cold War-era submarine situated on Fremantle’s historic World War Two slipway.
 Launched in 1967, visitors to the WA Maritime Museum in Fremantle can be literally submerged into the history and culture of the vessel through guided tours that run in honour of the submariners and those who gave their lives serving Fremantle.
 Tours of the vessel reveal intimate details about life onboard, and detail the plight of the 63 sailors who lived and served amongst controls, sensors, tactical equipment and torpedoes in extremely cramped conditions.
 Guided tours of the submarine leave every 30 minutes from 10am – 3:30pm from the Maritime Museum, and take one hour.
 Contact the museum on 1300 134 081 to guarantee your place, as tours are subject to availability.
+Currently, the HMAS Ovens is temporarily closed.
+Keep an eye on the WA Maritime Museum website for updates.

 National ANZAC Centre